-Review patient handling procedures for conformance with Section 3.5
+Review patient handling procedures for conformance with Section 3.6

-Establish acquisition protocols and reconstruction settings on the Acquisition Device conformant with Section 3.4.
-If a QIBA Conformance Statement is available from the Acquisition Device manufacturer, it may provide parameters useful for this step.
+Establish acquisition protocols and reconstruction settings on the Scanner conformant with Section 3.5.
+If a QIBA Conformance Statement is available from the Scanner manufacturer, it may provide parameters useful for this step.

-Acquire images of a 20cm water phantom, reconstruct and confirm performance requirements in Section 3.4.2 are met.
+Acquire images of a 20cm water phantom, reconstruct and confirm performance requirements in Section 3.5.2 are met.